Rain Man: Plot

 Charlie Babbitt is an arrogant collectibles dealer in the middle of importing four grey market Lamborghinis to Los Angeles for resale.
 He needs to deliver the cars to impatient buyers who have already made down payments to repay the loan he took out to buy them, but the EPA is holding the cars at the port because they have failed emission tests.
-Charlie directs an employee to lie to the buyers while he stalls his creditor.
+Charlie directs his employee Lenny to lie to the buyers while he stalls his creditor Wyatt.

 When Charlie learns that his estranged father Sanford Babbitt has died, he and his girlfriend Susanna travel to Cincinnati to settle the estate.
 He inherits only a group of rosebushes and a classic 1949 Buick Roadmaster convertible over which he and Sanford had clashed, while the remainder of the $3 million estate is going to an unnamed trustee.
 He learns that the money is being directed to a local mental institution, where he meets his elder brother Raymond, of whom he was unaware.

 Raymond is an autistic savant and follows strict routines.
 He has superb recall, but he shows little emotional expression, except when in distress.
 Charlie spirits Raymond out of the mental institution and into a hotel for the night.
 Disheartened with the way Charlie treats Raymond, Susanna leaves him.
-Charlie asks Raymond's doctor, Dr. Gerald Bruner, for half the estate in exchange for Raymond's return, but Dr. Bruner refuses.
+Charlie asks Raymond's doctor, Dr. Gerald Bruner, for half the estate in exchange for Raymond's return but Dr. Bruner refuses.
 Charlie decides to attempt to gain custody of Raymond to get control of the money.

 After Raymond refuses to fly to Los Angeles, he and Charlie resort to driving there instead.
-They make slow progress because Raymond insists on following his routines, which include watching The People's Court on television every day, getting to bed by 11:00 p.m., and refusing to travel when it rains.
+They make slow progress because Raymond insists on following his routines, which include watching The People's Court on television every day, getting to bed by 11:00 p.m. and refusing to travel when it rains.
 He also objects to traveling on the Interstate after they encounter a car accident.